 Five new programs will be funded to focus on reducing overweight and obesity levels among the population.

-In Goulburn, two of the five evidence-based physical activity, nutrition and weight loss programs include:
+In South East NSW, two of the five evidence-based physical activity, nutrition and weight loss programs includes ‘Rural and regional service gaps: Grand Pacific Health’.

-- Rural and regional service gaps: Grand Pacific Health – offering a series of evidence-based physical activity and nutrition programs to fill an identified service gap to tackle the issue of overweight and obesity in the South Eastern NSW region; and
+It is a series of evidence-based physical activity and nutrition programs to fill an identified service gap to tackle the issue of overweight and obesity.

 Three programs will be funded to promote healthy and active ageing to residents to enable them to stay well and remain living in their communities as they age.
-Servicing Goulburn, two of the three includes:
+Servicing South East NSW, two of the three includes:

 - Malnutrition screening: University of Wollongong – offering routine screening for malnutrition in older adults and an accompanying care plan.
 It will be rolled out to 12 general practices serving geographical areas that have high proportions of the population above 65 years within the PHN area; and